Hero-Solutions/imagehub-simplesaml/README.md

 * Under 'SAML 2.0 SP Metadata'
 * Copy the value next to 'Entity ID:'

-Go back to AD FS.
+Go back to ADFS.
 Relying Party Trusts.
 At the right, 'Add relying party trust'.
 * Claims aware
 * Import data about the relying party published online or on a local network (first option), paste the 'Entity ID' value from the previous step into the field.
 * Next